1974 Horror: Blood, Guts, and Chainsaws

 For a year dominated by Exorcisty films, a year that witnessed the final breaths of Hammer’s dominance of the genre yet before the rise of the Italian and American horror scene, a film was released that immediately reimagined what a horror movie could be, and thus began to set the stage for what was to come.
 The Texas Chainsaw Massacre is one of the greatest horror films of all time; The Texas Chainsaw Massacre is one of the greatest films of all time.
 Called “a perfect film” by Quentin Tarantino, from beginning to end director Tobe Hooper tells an incredible story—a family story (!?)—that from the onset is eerie and uncomfortable and dives deeper and deeper into dark, scary, root-of-evil horror at its best.
 There are so many scenes that are scarring and brutal, still angry after all these years.
 So many classic fear factor scenes, like the cutting of Franklin by the hitchhiker…the first pall peen hammer bludgeoned body-convulsing death…the meat hook scene (oh, the meat hook scene)…the opening of the deep freeze scene…the family dinner scene complete with grandpa the killer…the quiet moment where Leatherface looks out of his window, licking his rotted teeth…and the first moment we hear that chainsaw whirl.
 There might not be that much gore in the film, but Hooper is masterful at taking us into the depths of hell without it.
 Big learning here: DON’T GO INTO SOMEONE’S HOUSE WITHOUT BEING INVITED!
 Yes, we find out that Leatherface hunts the forest anyway (sorry, Franklin) but the group of kids would have had a better chance if they had just stayed out of the damn house.
 Inspired by the true crimes of Ed Gein and Elmer Wayne Henley, The Texas Chainsaw Massacre ripped open the darkness of the United States during the time of Watergate and distrust and fear with a chaotic nihilistic vision of unrepentant evil.

 Let’s dig into the year’s best horror films (with Texas Chainsaw the understood winner).
-Filmmaker, friend and horror enthusiast Jeremy Solterbeck has generously given his thoughts on a few films from 1973 and you will find his sterling commentary farther down in this newsletter.
+Filmmaker, friend and horror enthusiast Jeremy Solterbeck has generously given his thoughts on a few films from 1974 and you will find his sterling commentary farther down in this newsletter.
 But first, here are some specific highlights from the class of 1974:

 Most Prolific Actor: Peter Cushing.
 When Peter Cushing’s wife Hélène Beck died in 1971, he threw himself into his work.
 As a top horror actor of his time, he was welcomed into the casts of many films.
 Cushing appears in 6 horror films in 1974, three good ones (see below), two incredibly awful ones (The Big Scare, The Beast Must Die) and in a decent short that is part of a fairly inauspicious horror anthology (From Beyond the Grave).

-Most Unexpected Moment: The Big Scare (or Tendre Dracula): When the two women Héloïse and Marie (played by Alida Valli and Miou-Miou), who are staying the evening with Peter Cushing’s MacGregor to see if he is an actor playing a vampire or a vampire playing an actor, in a moment of playful nudity, during a down moment in between killings, burst into song, performing a musical number—which is badly overdubbed as well.
+Most Unexpected Moment: The Big Scare (or Tendre Dracula): When the two women Héloïse and Marie (played by Alida Valli and Miou-Miou), who are staying the evening with Peter Cushing’s MacGregor to see if he is an actor playing a vampire or a vampire playing an actor, in a moment of playful nudity, during downtime in between killings, burst into song, performing a musical number—which is badly overdubbed as well.

 Best Soundtrack: The Bloody Exorcism of Coffin Joe (Geraldo José), Legacy of Satan (Arlon Ober & Mel Zelniker), Evil of Dracula (Riichirô Manabe), Lisa Lisa (George Newman Shaw & John Willhelm).